klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 Unlike more-low level programming languages like C++ where developers need to allocate and release memory manually for their objects, C# has a garbage collector which automates the memory management.
 If a new object is created, usually with the `new` keyword, memory is allocated.
 In regular intervals or if there is no memory left, the garbage collector interrupts the execution of the program.
-It analyses which objects are not used anymore and frees the memory that was occupied by these objects.
+It analyses which objects are not used any more and frees the memory that was occupied by these objects.
 While this takes away the development effort of manually managing memory, it comes at a performance trade-off.
 The garbage collector has a large overhead and can lead to visible stuttering in the 3D application if a lot of objects need to be cleaned up.
 Hence, it is advisable to avoid creating new objects and reusing them instead.